nuuuwan/news_lk3_data/README.md

 *2024-03-02 18:03:00* · [`adaderanasinhalalk`](http://sinhala.adaderana.lk/news/194051) · `si`

-*The police STF identified the motorcycle used in the murder of Ahungalla.
+The police STF identified the motorcycle used in the murder of Ahungalla.
 Two motorcyclists were shot dead yesterday afternoon.
-Kusasuna Mendis, 45, was the driver in Kosgoda.*
+Kusasuna Mendis, 45, was the driver in Kosgoda.

+🟩

 The police STF has found the motorcycle for shooting yesterday (01) at Ahungalla yesterday.